aymane-maghouti/Jumia-data-pipeline/README.md

 ## Introduction

-This project involves creating an automated pipeline to collect product data from the Jumia website, store it in an Excel file, and then transfer it into a PostgreSQL database.
-By utilizing Python libraries like Beautiful Soup, Pandas, and SQLAlchemy, the process is streamlined and can be executed with ease.
+This project involves creating an automated pipeline to collect product data from the Jumia website, store it in an Excel file, and then transfer it into a `PostgreSQL` database.
+By utilizing `Python` libraries like `BeautifulSoup`, `Pandas`, and `SQLAlchemy`, the process is streamlined and can be executed with ease.

 ## Project Overview